-- For Medically treated patients, those who are Hispanic or Latino report the largest positive differences across most measures as compared to the all-patient group. - White patients report only slightly better experiences than the all-patient group, though they make up a large majority of that sample. - Persons who identify as Hawaiian or Other Pacific Islander also report large positive differences for many measures, though there are opportunities to improve care for this group related to the topics of courtesy, empathy, and responsiveness. - Patients who identify as being Black or African American report less favorable experiences on just over half of the measures with opportunities to improve care across many of the survey topics. - Native American or Alaska Native patients report worse experiences than the all-patient group for most measures. - Asian patients show the largest negative differences in top box scores as compared to the all-patient group.
-However, medically treated Asian patients report some positive and some negative gaps whereas maternity and surgical patients who are Asian report worse experiences across all measures.
+- For medically treated patients, Hispanic or Latino patients report the largest positive differences across most measures compared to the all-patient group. - White patients report slightly better experiences than the all-patient group, though they comprise a large majority of that sample. - Persons who identify as Hawaiian or Other Pacific Islander also report large positive differences for many measures.
+However, there are opportunities to improve care for this group related to courtesy, empathy, and responsiveness. - Patients who identify as Black or African American report less favorable experiences on just over half of the measures, with opportunities to improve care across many survey topics. - Native American or Alaska Native patients report worse experiences than the all-patient group for most measures. - Asian patients show the largest negative differences in top box scores compared to the all-patient group.
+However, medically treated Asian patients report some positive and some negative gaps, whereas maternity and surgical patients who are Asian report worse experiences across all measures.